 We have configured the box to simulate real-world vulnerabilities (albeit on a single host) which will help you to perfect your local privilege escalation skills, techniques and toolsets.
 There are a number challenges which range from fairly easy to intermediate level and we’re excited to see the methods you use to solve them!

-The image is just under 1.7 GB and can be downloaded using the link above.
+The image is just under 1.7 GB and can be downloaded using the link below.
 On opening the OVA file a VM named lin.security will be imported and configured with a NAT adapter, but this can be changed to bridged via the the preferences of your preferred virtualisation platform.

 We’ll create a walkthrough detailing some of the possible methods in a later post.